coandco/mep-diraudio/README.md

 `cd <path_to_webserver_root>; git clone https://github.com/coandco/mep-diraudio.git`

+If you're grabbing the project from the zip, extract it and make sure the extracted directory is named 'mep-diraudio' (as the zip by default extracts to mep-diraudio-master).

 ### 2. Copy `sample.htaccess` to `.htaccess` in the folder you wish to expose for MP3 streaming

 Alternatively, if you have access to your website's Apache configuration, you can add the lines contained in sample.htaccess into that.

+Also, for some reason some webhosts/versions of Apache only work with "SuppressHTMLPreamble" used without a plus sign in front of it, so that's something to try if it's not loading correctly.

 ### 3. Enjoy!